Directed By: Vincent McEveety

 Let’s set aside for a moment the problems that lie on the surface of Superdad, like the fact it’s a sloppy film, with scenes thrown in that simply don’t fit (there’s an absolutely painful sequence where Charlie, after watching a family therapist on TV, decides he needs to spend more time with Wendy.
 So he tags along with her and her friends to the beach, setting up some of the most pathetic slapstick I’ve ever seen).
 The main issue I had with Superdad has to do with its basic premise, namely that we never once understand why Charlie is so against Wendy’s high-school chums.
 Populated by such future stars as Kurt Russell, Bruno Kirby and Ed Begley Jr, they’re a polite, fun-loving group of teens, a far cry from the negative influence Charlie believes them to be.
 His reservations make no sense whatsoever, and as a result, there’s not a moment we’re on Charlie’s side, which is problematic when you consider he’s the focal point of this movie.
 Forget about contrived scenes; this entire film is contrived!

-Disney put out some impressive live-action family fare in the ‘60s and ‘70s, a few of which are still considered classics (Swiss Family Robinson, Mary Poppins), while others remain at least passable entertainment for kids and parents alike (The Apple Dumpling Gang, The North Avenue Irregulars).
+Disney put out some impressive live-action family fare in the ‘60s and ‘70s, a few of which are still considered classics (Swiss Family Robinson, Mary Poppins), while others remain at least passable entertainment for kids and parents alike (The World's Greatest Athlete, The North Avenue Irregulars).
 Why they bothered with Superdad is beyond me.
 This movie’s damn near unwatchable.